ENSC1003 Introduction to Professional Engineering

 After completing the unit, engineering students should understand the relevance of their studies to their future careers.
 They should also have established important skills and expectations for learning and practice in engineering at university and lifelong, especially professional engineering communication skills, inclusive teamwork, self-directed learning, and engineering processes to address open problems, all while adhering to values that earn the confidence of the community.

-- Indicative assessments in this unit are as follows: (1) individual report; (2) project 1 team report and presentation (including peer assessment); and (3) project 2 team report and presentation (including peer assessment).
+- Indicative assessments in this unit are as follows: (1) individual report; (2) participation and reflection; and (3) project team report and presentation (including peer assessment).
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.